 If you're a man, eat meat.
 If you don't eat meat, you're not manly.
 And eat red meat.
 Who only eats the white stuff?
 That's not meat; it's gotta bleed before it's meat.
 What are ya?
 Some skinny punk?
 A girl?

-It never occurs to them that meat is simply part of a complete meal involving salad, meat, vegetables, dairy products, fruit, and this bowl of Chocolate Frosted Sugar Bombs.note (Technically humans only need to eat meat; if you include the organs and everything, you'll get all the nutrients you need because the cow already ate your greens for you.
+It never occurs to them that meat is simply part of a complete meal involving salad, meat, vegetables, dairy products, fruit, and this bowl of Chocolate Frosted Sugar Bombs.note (Technically humans can survive on only meat; if you include the organs and everything, you'll get all the nutrients you need because the cow already ate your greens for you.
 You might be a bit blocked—meat is low on fiber—but as long as you stay hydrated you'll still be shitting and you won't die.)
 Also prevalent is a conviction that however much non-meat food a man eats, he'll still be hungry, for some reason.

 If a girl is a carnivore, unless she's a holdout for low-carb, it's to show that she's tomboyish.